September 2024 Admission

 The following arrangements with respect to the admission of pupils to the school are to be adopted.

 The governors will provide for the admission of all children in the September following their fourth birthday.
-The PAN in Reception will be 60 from September 2021 and in subsequent years.
-Years 1, 2, 3, 4 and 5 have a PAN of 90 and Year 6 has a PAN of 60 this year.
+The PAN in Reception will be 60 from September 2024 and in subsequent years.
 Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year.
 Parents may also request that their child attends part-time until the child reaches compulsory school age.

 Where applications for admission exceed the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit.
 Before the application of oversubscription criteria, children with an Education, Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.